rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 | Agent Token | No      | Generated via API | node['rackspace_cloudmonitoring']['config']['agent']['token'] | agent_token |

 Note that the API Key and API Username use the shared node['rackspace"]['cloud_credentials'] namespace, not the node['rackspace_cloudmonitoring'] namespace.
-Passing values in via LWRPs will be covered in the LWRP section.
+Passing values in via Resource providers will be covered in the LWRP section.

 Precedence is as follows: